 To study the effect of the railroad, one can think of two different approaches.
 First, understanding its introduction as a one-time event, and consider whether a city is connected to network or not, with the immediate associated lowering of transportation costs.
-Second, as in previous literature on the effect of the railroad (Donaldson and Hornbeck, 2016), one can think of the railroad network as a continuum: being connected to the railroad has varying intensities, depending on how fast one can get to all other cities, weighted by their size; and as the network expands and it gets faster to reach more cities, the treatment intensity increases.
+Second, as it is common in the literature on market access (Donaldson and Hornbeck, 2016), one can think of the railroad network as a continuum: being connected to the railroad has varying intensities, depending on how fast one can get to all other cities, weighted by their size; and as the network expands and it gets faster to reach more cities, the treatment intensity increases.